-Your doctor will take a clinical history which could strongly suggest a diagnosis of vasovagal syncope.
-If in doubt, further tests can be undertaken to rule out other causes of loss of consciousness, including an ECG, 24 hour ECG recording (Holter monitor), exercise testing, and an echocardiogram to look at the structure and pump function of the heart.
+Your syncope specialist doctor will take a clinical history which could strongly suggest a diagnosis of syncope.
+If in doubt, further tests can be undertaken to rule out other causes of loss of consciousness, including an ECG, 24-hour ECG recording (Holter monitor), exercise testing, and an echocardiogram to look at the structure and pump function of the heart.

 This is a positive tilt test demonstrating a mixed pattern of collapse where both the BP and HR drop during tilting.
 This is known as the VASIS 1 (mixed form) of vasovagal syncope.